AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Computational Methods and Software Design

 \subsection{Input Writer Agent}

 The Input Writer agent $f_2$ receives the simulation plan $\mathcal{P}$ from the Architect and produces a complete, syntax-validated MOOSE \texttt{.i} input file.
 Rather than delegating this task to a single monolithic prompt, $f_2$ is implemented as a compound agent (Fig.~\ref{fig:pipeline}) that coordinates six sequential sub-agents, each responsible for one logical block group of the input file.
-This decomposition mirrors the physical dependency structure of MOOSE~\cite{gaston2009moose}: each sub-agent executes only after all blocks it depends on are complete, following the topological order
+This decomposition mirrors the physical dependency structure of MOOSE~\cite{gaston2009moose}, which forms a directed acyclic graph (DAG): each sub-agent executes only after all blocks it depends on are complete, following the topological order

 where $\prec$ denotes topological precedence.

 Three dependencies in this ordering are worth making explicit.
 First, \texttt{op\_num} declared in \texttt{[GlobalParams]} propagates into every downstream block referencing $\eta_i$, so it must be fixed before kernels, materials, or postprocessors are written.
 Second, \texttt{GrainTracker} in \texttt{[UserObjects]} requires both variable declarations and material definitions, placing it last among the physics blocks.
 Third, the solver tolerances $\epsilon_{\mathrm{nl}}$ and $\epsilon_{\mathrm{l}}$ written into \texttt{[Executioner]} are drawn from $\boldsymbol{\theta}_{\mathrm{solver}} \subset \mathcal{P}$ --- the same values the Reviewer agent uses to classify convergence failures at runtime (Section~\ref{sec:reviewer}) --- ensuring consistency between the input file and the error-diagnosis logic.
 Table~\ref{tab:subagents} summarises each sub-agent, its owned blocks, key parameters, and upstream dependencies.